-I've touched on this in a previous post about gelatin.
-Collagen is a naturally occurring protein that accounts for roughly 1/3 of all protein in the body.
-It is found in muscles, bones, tendons, digestive system, blood vessels, skin and hair.
+I've touched on this in a previous post about gelatin but collagen is a naturally occurring protein that accounts for roughly 1/3 of all protein in the body.
+It is found in muscles, bones, tendons, the digestive system, blood vessels, skin and hair.
 If you picture almost any pliable part of our bodies (aside from bone), collagen plays a role in it.
 Collagen is essentially gelatin that has been processed in order to easily dissolve in most liquids, despite temperature.
-While there are several types of collagen, the one most prevalent one is Type 1 and also the one that is crucial for gut healing.
+While there are several types of collagen, the one most prevalent type of collagen is Type 1 and also the one that is crucial for gut healing.

 Collagen for gut health:

-- Helps leaky gut: Collagen helps to heal leaky gut (I will cover leaky gut in a future post) by sealing the epithelial lining of the gut.
-It essentially patches any areas of the gut which have been damaged over time by the foods we eat as well as external factors.
+Helps leaky gut: Collagen helps to heal leaky gut (also known as intestinal permeability) by sealing the epithelial lining of the gut (which is a layer of cells that lines the intestines.
+It essentially patches any areas of the gut which have been damaged over time by toxins from the foods we eat as well as external factors.
 Collagen is high in the amino acid glycine, which is the key component to healing the permeable lining of the gut repairing it so it absorbs only what it's supposed to and keeps potentially harmful invaders from entering the blood stream.

-- Prevents and helps to heal ulcers: "Glycine, a neutral amino acid has been studied for its ability to inhibit gastric secretion and to protect the gastric mucosa against chemically and stress-induced ulcers."
+Prevents and helps to heal ulcers: In line with combating heartburn, collagen regulates the secretion of gastric acid producing, preventing the formation of ulcers.
+The amino acid that's responsible for this is "glycine, a neutral amino acid has been studied for its ability to inhibit gastric secretion and to protect the gastric mucosa against chemically and stress-induced ulcers."

-- Helps relieve constipation: Collagen binds with water in the intestinal tract ensuring that the colon does not absorb too much which will ensure faster transit time and easier elimination.
+Helps relieve constipation: Collagen binds with water in the intestinal tract protecting the colon from absorbing too much of it which in turn leads to faster transit time and easier elimination.

-Though I like to focus on gut health, I think it's important to highlight just how powerful and important collagen is and how it benefits us in numerous ways:
+Though collagen plays a crucial role in gut healing, it's important to highlight just how powerful and important collagen is in other ways:

 Other benefits of collagen:

-- Improves skin, hair and nails: This is already well known but I always like to understand the mechanism behind it and why.
-You know the old saying: "you are what you eat" well in this case, this is true for your skin.
+Improves skin, hair and nails: You know the old saying: "you are what you eat" well in this case, this is true for your skin.
 Collagen helps improve the elasticity of skin while reducing the appearance of fine lines and wrinkles.
 It improves the appearance of cellulite and also assists with hair and nail growth.